 C) may be true, but cannot be evaluated by this standard alone.
 D) should be considered true, but only if offered by an expert in the subject.
 Answer: C Rationale: Claims based on common sense, tradition, or novelty may be worthy of consideration, but whether something is true or not cannot be evaluated by these standards alone.
-Diff: 2 Page Ref: 45-46 Skill: Conceptual Objective: Analyze whether anecdotes, authority figures, and common sense are reliably truthful sources of information APA SLO: 2.1-Describe the basic characteristics of the science of psychology.
-47. Kia and her friend are discussing why so many child actors become troubled adults.
+Diff: 2 Skill: Conceptual Objective: Analyze whether anecdotes, authority figures, and common sense are reliably truthful sources of information APA SLO (2008): 2.1-Describe the basic characteristics of the science of psychology.
+APA SLO (2013): 2.1b--Use psychology concepts to explain personal experiences and recognize the potential flaws in behavioral explanations based on simplistic, personal theories.
+B) reliable; experts don't want to ruin their reputations by being wrong 47.
+Kia and her friend are discussing why so many child actors become troubled adults.
 Kia says, "Obviously they were spoiled as children, which made them unprepared to become adults."
 From a scientific point of view, what is wrong with Kia's statement?
 A) It is based on anecdotal evidence.